fitabigail/family-quiz/README.md

     https://codeinstitute.net/ie/
 - GitHub for my workspace and saving all my work as well as my deployed project. https://github.com/ ;
 - The Slack community - for someone always been there no matter the time and with advice or direction. https://slack.com';
+-  Open Trivia DB API- for quiz questions format. https://opentdb.com/api_config.php
 - https://smartmortgages.ie/ - inspired me for building the site and get the content from them;
 - https://www.udemy.com/course/100-days-of-code/learn/lecture/19964920#overview - Udemy course help me to develop this project;
-- https://www.udemy.com/course/complete-python-bootcamp/learn/lecture/9478306?start=120#overview - Udemy course helps me to understand Object-oriented programming in python;  - https://www.w3schools.com/ - guide me with python class and method;
+- https://www.udemy.com/course/complete-python-bootcamp/learn/lecture/9478306?start=120#overview - Udemy course helps me to understand Object-oriented programming in python;
+- https://www.w3schools.com/ - guide me with python class and method;

 ### Images
 - emoji image - ASCII Art from https://text-symbols.com/ascii-art/#all_cats